Ruth Krauss: Early life and education

 Ruth Krauss was born July 25, 1901, in Baltimore, Maryland to Julius Leopold and Blanche Krauss, members of "an upper-crust Jewish family."
 As a child, Ruth had numerous health problems, including the rare autoimmune disorder pemphigus.
 She began writing and illustrating her own stories while still a child, hand sewing her pages into books.

-Ruth went to a local high school but left in 1917 after her sophomore year to focus on the study of art.
+Ruth went to Western High School, and began studying violin there with Franz Bornschein.
+She left in 1917 after her sophomore year to focus on the study of art.
 She enrolled in the Maryland Institute for the Promotion of the Mechanic Arts (now known as the Maryland Institute College of Art).
 The school's focus on applied arts did not suit her and she left after about a year.
 Her next stop was a girls camp, Camp Walden in Maine, where she discovered her love for writing; the camp yearbook for 1919 contains her first published piece of writing.
-After the camp, she spent some time studying violin in the Peabody Institute of Music's preparatory program.
-She was considered a gifted but undisciplined musician by her teachers.
+After the camp, she studied violin in Peabody Institute of Music's preparatory program.
+She studied the first two years with her former teacher Bornschein, and a third year under Frank Gittelson.
+Both considered her a naturally gifted but undisciplined musician.

-Ruth's father died in late 1921, requiring Ruth to drop out of school.
-She took a series of office jobs.
-In 1927, she decided to enroll at the Parsons School of Design in New York.
+Ruth's father died in November 1921, requiring Ruth to drop out of school and give up the violin professionally.
+She took a series of office jobs and lived with her mother and at times with her aunt's family.
+In 1927, an inheritance from her grandmother allowed her to leave home and follow artistic pursuits.
+She enrolled at the Parsons School of Design in New York, focusing mostly on costume design.
+Classmates during this time included Claire McCardell, and she had a brief relationship with Isamu Noguchi.
 Graduating from Parsons in 1929, as the Great Depression was beginning, she found it difficult to get work as an illustrator.
 Among the work she did find in this period was the first pictorial book jacket for the Modern Library (Alice in Wonderland, 1932).
+She was supported during this period by her mother, who continued to run the family furrier business until her remarriage in 1930 to Albert A. Brager, founder of the Brager-Eisenberg department store.

 Ruth was a member of the Writers' Laboratory at the Bank Street College of Education in New York during the 1940s.

-In the 1930s, Ruth was married to journalist and crime novelist Lionel White; they divorced shortly before World War II.